bwpge/homekey.nvim/README.md

     {
         "bwpge/homekey.nvim",
         opts = { set_keymaps = false },
-        -- `config` key not needed since it will
+        -- `config` key not needed since setup will
         -- automatically be called with `opts`
     },
 })